Predictions in all categories are evaluated against reference structures released by the PDB on a weekly basis.

 We invite developers of prediction methods to participate in the continuous evaluation by registering their servers [REGISTER].
 We also invite developers of scoring and evaluation methods to suggest alternative scoring schemes.
 Please contact us directly.

 Servers of the following groups are registered so far:

-CAMEO is developed by the Computational Structural Biology Group at the Swiss Institute of Bioinformatics (SIB) and the Biozentrum of the University of Basel.
-CAMEO is partially supported by the SIB Swiss Institute of Bioinformatics and by grant U01 GM093324-01 from the National Institute of General Medical Sciences.
+CAMEO is developed by the Computational Structural Biology Group at the SIB Swiss Institute of Bioinformatics and the Biozentrum of the University of Basel.
+This project has furthermore received funding from ELIXIR and the European Union's Horizon 2020 research and innovation programme under grant agreement numbers 676559 and 101003551.